 Cigar Review – Gurkha Vintage Shaggy Torpedo Natural

 When I found out I was getting a Gurkha cigar to review, I thought one thing: I’d better eat something beforehand.
 A lot of Gurkha cigars have a reputation for testing your motor functions after you smoke them, particularly the Evil and the Assassin.
 But when I took a look at the Gurkha Vintage Shaggy Torpedo Natural, I suspected that I might not have been dealing with the juggernaut nicotine cannon that I anticipated.
-It had a pretty light wrapper and smelled surprisingly mild.
+It had a pretty light wrapper and smelled surprisingly mellow.
 So when I got home from work, I ate a good-sized meal to be on the safe side, put on the New York Rangers game, and got ready to tackle this cigar.